Aerope: In Crete

-However the mythographer Apollodorus followed a different tradition, with no mention of any sexual transgression.
-Catreus, having received an oracle saying that he would be killed by one of his children, gave Aerope and her sister Clymene to Nauplius to be sold off in foreign lands (Aerope's brother Althaemenes had found out about the prophecy and fearing that he would be the one to kill Catreus, took Aerope's other sister Apemosyne with him and fled Crete for Rhodes).
-Here too Aerope ends up as the wife of Pleisthenes.
+The mythographer Apollodorus followed a different tradition, with no mention of any sexual transgression.
+In his account, Catreus gave Aerope and her sister Clymene to Nauplius to be sold off in foreign lands after an oracle prophesied that he would be killed by one of his children.
+Aerope's brother Althaemenes also found out about the prophecy, and fearing that he would be the one to kill Catreus, fled to Rhodes with Apemosyne.
+In this telling, Aerope eventually becomes the wife of Pleisthenes.

 In Mycenae

 From Crete, Aerope was taken to Mycenae.
-There, while the wife of Atreus, she became the lover of Atreus' twin brother Thyestes and involved in the brothers' power struggle for the kingship of Mycenea, and their blood feud.
+There, while the wife of Atreus, she became the lover of Atreus' twin brother Thyestes, involving herself in the brothers' power struggle for the kingship of Mycenae.